 The Chatsworth Historical Society was founded in 1963 to save and move the historic 1903 Pioneer Church that was slated for demolition.
 In 1978 the Society became the conservator of the 1.3 acre parcel known as the Homestead Acre.

-The CHS was formed in 1963 and upholds a three point mission in addition to the commemoration of historical dates and events:
+The Chatsworth Historical Society upholds a four point mission in addition to the commemoration of historical dates and events:

 To join, please send or bring in your dues, name, address, and telephone

 Chatsworth Historical Society

 Chatsworth, CA 91311

 If you have any further questions, please feel free to call us at